 Most tax experts advise you not to go for the large refund because that, in effect, means you’re giving the government an interest-free loan.
 They advise you to maximize your paychecks and invest the extra money.

 Borison acknowledged, however, that a large refund can be beneficial for people who are otherwise unable to save.
-Even if you invested that extra take-home pay during the year, he said, “You wouldn’t make any money anyway with the savings rate the way it is.”
+Even if you invested that extra take-home pay during the year, he said, “You wouldn’t make any money anyway when interest rates are low.”

 You also can manipulate your withholding with the W-4 to sock away more money for taxes if you have other taxable income, such as revenue from stocks and bonds or a second job for which no taxes are deducted, according to Borison and Medlock.